 Benjamin S. Macfarland III, CEO of SROA Capital said, "We are excited to be investing locally and working with our city and county officials and surrounding neighborhoods to build a beautifully designed property that fits the storage needs of local residents and businesses."

-With construction underway, the property will be open to the public during the first quarter of 2018.
+With construction underway, the property will be open to the public during the second quarter of 2018.

 NitNeil, Live Oak Capital Partners Open State of the Art Facility in Mount Pleasant, SC

 NitNeil Partners and Live Oak Capital Partners have opened a second new facility for the Charleston region in the prestigious suburb of Mount Pleasant, South Carolina.
 The three-story building features 52,500 square feet of climate-controlled self storage and is located at 1426 U.S. Highway 17 North, near the intersection with Interstate 526.
 This property is centrally located along the city's primary commercial corridor with superb visibility from both U.S. Highway 17 and Interstate 526.

 "With excellent schools, sophisticated restaurants and high end retail, Mount Pleasant offers residents a high quality of life in close proximity to Downtown Charleston and the surrounding beach communities", said Steve Tedder, Principal of Live Oak Capital Partners.
 "This well designed, highly visible facility is the highest quality, climate controlled self storage in the market and addresses the unmet needs of local residents and businesses."

 Construction began at the beginning of 2016, and the property opened to the public in February 2016.